jewelsofthought/neshama/site/posts/neshama/card1.md

 Thoughts on why we need a sacred ritual to focus the sexual energy that the feminine is the recipient of:

-The masculine collects all this “sexual – creative energy that needs to be made manifest.
+The masculine collects all this "sexual – creative energy that needs to be made manifest.
 For his direction is transformation from the spiritual to the material – from the crown chakra down to the sexual chakra, from Keter to Schinah.
 The feminine, the receptive, awaits this energy to enter into her and she is the medium in which the spiritual is made manifest.
 So, sexually, she accepts the gifting of the masculine into her very being.
 What should emerge from this is a child, but now when we have sex for other reasons, the creative energy will need to find another outlet.
 This often manifests in possessive emotional energy.
 She needs to be able to move the energy from the material to the spiritual.
 This is why we need the sacred ritual.
 The kundulini snake that will unwind the energy from the base of the spine into the heavens.

 Thoughts on nutrient absorption being a metaphor for male/female dynamics, or why we believe in the perfect partner…

 The cell needs certain nutrients.
 It creates a protein receptor, a huge, macro-molecule, which then emerges from the cell wall.
 Its roots in the primal fluid within which the cell lives, its head in the universal fluid that surrounds the cell.
 There it waits, a receptor, listening to all the sounds, all the calls, all the music of the spheres that surrounds it.
 It gets enchanted sometime.
-But if it is healthy, and in alignement, it will recognize the sign it is listening for, and then it will morph, and change itself, to begin to send out the vibrational energy to pull this nutrient into it’s being.
+But if it is healthy, and in alignement, it will recognize the sign it is listening for, and then it will morph, and change itself, to begin to send out the vibrational energy to pull this nutrient into it's being.
 It does not know from anything except the musical vibrations whether it will fit or not.
 Assuming, balance and perfection, it will fit like a glove to a hand, the key that opens up the doorway to the core of the cell.
-There it will be consumed and in it’s giving aid the cell in its life and journey.
+There it will be consumed and in it's giving aid the cell in its life and journey.
 It is why the masculine seeks annihilation, for through that there is transformation.
 And the creative journey is one of annihilation, transformation and creation.

 A moment on the cell that is a little off center – emotionally, or otherwise, then the protein will accept a substitute, perhaps something that is close, and bring it in.
 This will provide some nutrition, but there will be a side effect.
 Thus needing more than is healthy of this nutrient, you will have an allergic reaction to it, or it will hurt you.

 ## Natural Laws / Divine Laws

-> “laws of the solar system as derived from the five regular solids… was the result of divine law, interpreted not just as a geometrical but also as a mystical harmony..”
+> "laws of the solar system as derived from the five regular solids… was the result of divine law, interpreted not just as a geometrical but also as a mystical harmony.."
 > &nbsp;&nbsp;&nbsp; Mystic, Mysticism and Magic – Joscelyn Godwin p148 – Johannes Kepler

 brought me to the following:

-1. All laws, even those that are “scientific” are expressions of divine law.
+1. All laws, even those that are "scientific" are expressions of divine law.
 For instance, the laws of gravity, are Divine laws.
-2. To look at one’s life in that manner, seeing that one is contained in sorroundings filled with G-d’s laws.
+2. To look at one's life in that manner, seeing that one is contained in sorroundings filled with G-d's laws.
 And that every action is a dialogue (a negotiation) with these Divine laws.
 3. That is how science co-opted religion so completely.
 Because these were mystics who penetrated the secrets of the universe, under the banner of science, and not under the banner of being mystics.
 They never for a moment thought that they were not penetrating the mind of G-d, which was, to their minds, a holy quest.
-So the “laws” that they “discovered” were accepted scientifically, and not mystically.
+So the "laws" that they "discovered" were accepted scientifically, and not mystically.
 Though, by the masses, they realised that they were actually mystical.

 ### My Pain